 Thunbergia erecta ‘Blue Moon’ is native to Western Africa.
 It is also known as the Bush Clockvine, King’s Mantle, Potato Bush, or Sweet Clock Vine.
 It is part of the Acanthaceae family of plants.
 Thunbergia erecta is an erect, herbaceous perennial shrub.
 It is evergreen and also a climber.

 It has ovate green leaves.
 The Thunbergia erecta flowers are violet or purple with white throats.
 They are about 1in or 2.5cm long.
 Thunbergia erecta flowers in the summer and autumn.
 They are fragrant but not too strong.

 Thunbergia erecta grows up to 6ft or 1.8m.
-Plant it in a sheltered location in the sun or partial shade in well-drained soil.
-It likes water however it is also drought tolerant when established.
-It is easy to maintain, it is pest-free and disease-free.
+Grow it in a sheltered location in the sun or partial shade.
+Plant it in well-drained soil.
+It likes water however it is also drought-tolerant when established.
+It is easy to maintain.
+It is pest-free and disease-free.
 Propagate by layering or cuttings.
 No pruning necessary except for shaping or deadheading flowers.